refgenie/refgenie/docs/remote.md

 `-r`/`--remote-class` command specifies the data provider link to be used in the output.
 Please refer to the refgenieserver instance API endpoint that lists available options, for example: [http://rg.databio.org/remotes/dict](http://rg.databio.org/remotes/dict).

-### Replace asset registry paths with remote asset paths with `refgenie populater`
+### Replace asset registry paths with remote asset paths using `refgenie populater`

-You can replace refgenie asset registry paths in text of files with `refgenie populater`.
+You can replace refgenie asset registry paths in **text** or **files** with `refgenie populater`.
 Any string that matches the following format will be replaced with a remote path:

 ```
 refgenie://genome_alias/asset.seek_key:tag